pearxteam/pura-magio/README.md

 6: Wait some time until all the background tasks finished.

 7: Create two run configurations of type "Application".
-In both configurations, select "PurificatiMagicae_main" in "Use classpath of module:" and type at the end of "Working directory:" "\run" on Windows and "/run" on *nix.
+In both configurations, select "pura-magio-1.12.2.main" in "Use classpath of module:" and type at the end of "Working directory:" "\run" on Windows and "/run" on *nix.
 In first configuration, use "GradleStart" as a main class.
 It's a client configuration.
 In the second configuration, use "GradleStartServer" as a main class.
 It's a server configuration.

 ## Building the project
 1: Make sure that the instructions in the "Preparing the project" section have been executed.